blaizard/bzd/README.md

 ## Code Quality

-All supported languages come with their set of linters / code quality related tool set.
+All supported languages come with their set of code quality related tools.
 To run all static sanity checks at once, code formatters and documentation generators, run the following command:
 ```
 ./sanitize.sh